HRizwan1/2019-team-06f/reports/sprint-03/report.md

 **Shan** -

 **Hasan** - I think we were able to make very good progress this sprint.
 Although we only had two weeks in between sprints I believe we made the best of it.
 In this sprint I worked with Shan to implement SHA1 hashing with salt.
 On my own, I was able to create a functional database slave and a cache server.
 Also, I worked closely with Daniel to implement the upload page.
 I worked with Bhumi to preseed the database with user information and pictures.
-I think as a group we accomplished alot and in the next sprint I plan to work on monitoring applications and data encryption at rest.
+I think as a group we accomplished alot and in the next sprint I plan to work on monitoring application metrics, data encryption at rest, and a functioning search box.

 **Bhumi** -